Online Catalogue

 3. Flowering Under Cover

 Many growers prefer to protect later crops from weather damage and frost, so as to produce the best quality blooms.
-The two main ways of growing are:
+The main ways of growing are:

 a) Planting outside and covering, either with mobile houses or temporary covers.